anlowee/anlowee.github.io/index.md

 # News

+## *28/08/2025* Check out our latest blog on CLP integrated with Presto! 🥳

+We’re excited to share our latest deep-dive: *"Querying CLP-compressed logs with SQL via Presto"*.
+In this post, we walk through how we built a CLP connector for Presto, enabling users to query CLP-compressed logs directly with SQL—without the need for decompression.
+I’m especially grateful to my team for giving me the opportunity to make an impact on this project.
+I was able to spearhead several subprojects, including **pushdown generation optimization**, **streaming and S3 support**, **end-to-end CI automation**, and **cloud-native integration**.
+Each of these efforts has been a huge learning experience and has helped me gain valuable skills along the way.

+Read the full story 📖 in our [blog post][presto_blog]!

 ## *30/07/2025* Check out our latest project: Log Archival Bench (LAB)! 🥳

 We’re excited to introduce **Log Archival Bench (LAB)** — a benchmark designed to evaluate log archival and analytics performance across *ClickHouse*, *CLP*, *Elasticsearch*, *Presto*, and *SparkSQL*.